Going Bovine: Themes and style

 Going Bovine is written to follow Cameron's stream of consciousness and follows a journey-like style, and is based on the novel “Don Quixote."
 The novel also contains many allusions to “Quixote” in plot, theme and characters.
 Many influences can be seen from Douglas Adams’ “Hitchhikers Guide to the Galaxy” in Bray's style of humor, as well as Nick Hornby's “Slam."
 The style has been categorized by one critic as “absurdist comedy."

-Going Bovine was written with much influence from Bray.
 This novel is a stylistic stretch for Bray, though she describes it as one she “had to write, even though it could be career suicide."
 Bray wrote Bovine between two other novels, the Gemma Doyle series and Beauty Queens.
 Bray says that she wrote it after hearing from her mother about a man in their hometown who had contracted mad cow disease.

 Reception

 The novel received an overwhelming number of positive reviews from various sources, though some did criticize it.
 The publication Teenreads said the book had a “perplexing plot."
 Another critic claimed that readers “may not feel equally engaged in each of the novel's lengthy episodes”.
 However, the majority of reviews were positive, including one critic calling it a “hilarious and hallucinatory quest” created out of a “hopeless situation."
 Teen Ink described the book as "funny and raw".
 One writer labeled it an “absurdist comedy” for “fans of Douglas Adams... seeking more inspired lunacy."
 The plot is described the plot as a “journey of epic proportions” by School Library Journal's Betty Carter.